Traditional watchmakers are gradually dragging their watch brands into the 21st century.

 CSS Insight projects a large proportion of future wearables growth to be driven by a rise in smart analogue watches.
 Existing manufacturers are expected to broaden their product offering, while traditional watchmakers will enter this space as they try to cling on to their share of the global market.

-If you want smart tracking along with self-expression, look no further than the Withings Steel HR.
+If you want smart tracking along with self-expression, look no further than the Nokia Steel HR.

-Like its predecessors, the French outfit’s wearable looks like a standard analogue watch.
-It takes much of what was great about the Activite range and upgrades it with new features including a heart rate monitor and a digital display for smartphone notifications.
+Like its predecessors, the wearable looks like a standard analogue watch.
+This one takes much of what was great about the Activite range and upgrades it with new features including a heart rate monitor and a digital display for smartphone notifications.

-This means you can expect to get information on steps, distance, calories, activity (including swimming) and sleep.
+This means you can expect to get information on steps, distance, calories, activity and sleep.
 The main novelty for an analogue type device is the addition of heart rate monitoring.
 Real-time heart rate info is displayed on the watch during your exercise, and more detailed info including time spent in heart rate zones can be seen in the app.
 The watch also tracks resting heart rate, one of the most important metrics to assess overall health over time.
+Its swim-proof too.

 The rechargeable battery will keep Steel HR going for up to 25 days, the best battery life for a heart monitoring activity tracker available.
 After that, it will keep plodding along for another 20 days with limited functionality in power save mode.

-If you are looking for a classy smart watch with discreet activity tracking features, the Withings Steel is probably as good as it gets.
+If you are looking for a classy smart watch with discreet activity tracking features, the Nokia Steel is one of the best options out there.
 If, on the other hand, you are looking for a budget option, its worth having a look at the Activite Pop.
 It provides much of the same functionality, but without the heart rate monitoring and expensive design.

-The latest wearable by Misfit is an analogue smartwatch called the Phase, a classic looking timepiece with a simple design.
+Misfit’s first analogue smartwatch is called the Phase, a classic looking timepiece with a simple design.
 The 41mm case is crafted from cutting-edge materials including satin aluminum and stainless steel.

 The watch automatically tracks steps, distance, calories, and light and restful sleep.
 It then wirelessly sends all this information to your smartphone where you can see detailed graphs of your activity.
 You can also view your daily progress on the always on watch display.